 A gardener recently e-mailed me to ask if the Christmas tree she planned to erect would be poisonous to her eleven-month-old daughter.
 She cited one of her baby care books, which said as much and recommended using an artificial tree instead.

 Remembering the false panic over “poisonous” poinsettias a few years ago, I searched several references and called the Georgia Poison Control Center (404-616-9000) for information.

 Fortunately, they all agreed that Carolyn’s child has nothing to fear from her first live Christmas tree.
-Perhaps the baby care book confused the Canada hemlock tree, Tsuga canadensis, with poison hemlock, Conium maculatum, which looks like a tall carrot-like weed, found at the edge of swamps.
+Perhaps the baby care book confused the Canada hemlock tree, Tsuga canadensis, with poison hemlock, Conium maculatum, a tall carrot-like weed, found at the edge of swamps.

 INDOOR PLANTS Other holiday plants could be harmful, though, and bear watching when small children are around.
 Jerusalem Cherry, Solanum pseudocapsicum, is sometimes sold as a holiday houseplant and does have non-edible, poisonous, round, bright orange or yellow fruits.
 Paperwhite narcissus leaves are also poisonous.

 Poinsettia was once thought to be poisonous but that myth turned out to be truthless folklore.

 Common houseplants such as anthurium, caladium, dieffenbachia and philodendron have sap which causes tongue irritation, so keep them out of reach from crawling children and curious puppies.

 POISONOUS OUTDOOR PLANTS Several common landscape plants can be dangerous if their leaves are consumed, including boxwood, azalea, cherry, and arborvitae.
 Most, but not all, poisonous leaves are quite bitter, which limits the number that might be accidentally eaten.